Recognizing hyperelliptic graphs in polynomial time: Reduction Rules for Divisorial Gonality

 \subsection{Completeness}

-Theorem \ref{safeTheorem} implies that membership in $\mathcal{G}_2^d$ is invariant under the reduction rules in $\mathcal{R}^d$.
-For the reduction rules to be useful, we will also need to confirm that any graph can be reduced to the empty graph by a finite sequence of rule applications.
+By Lemma \ref{lem:divSafe} we have that membership in $\mathcal{G}_2^d$ is invariant under the reduction rules in $\mathcal{R}^d$.
+For the reduction rules to be useful however we will also need to confirm that any graph can be reduced to the empty graph by a finite sequence of rule applications.

 \begin{lemma} Let $G$ be a graph and $v\in V(G)$ a vertex.
-If there are two different constraints on $v$, so $(v,w), (v,w')\in R(G)$, with $w\neq w'$, then $G\notin \mathcal{G}_2^d$. \end{lemma}
+If there are two different constraints on $v$, so $(v,w), (v,w')\in \mathscr{C}$, with $w\neq w'$, then $G\notin \mathcal{G}_2^d$. \end{lemma}

-\begin{proof} We first check the possibility where $v=w'$.
-Then any suitable divisor must be equivalent to the divisor $D$ with $D(v)=2$, but also equivalent to the divisor $D'$ with $D'(v)=1$ and $D'(w)=1$.
-But this means these divisors are equivalent to each other.
-Note however that since we have the constraint $(v,w)$ any firing set containing $v$ must also contain $w$.
-Starting with divisor $D$ however, note that any valid firing set must contain $v$ (it is the only vertex with chips), which means it must also contain $w$.
-This implies no level set decomposition from $D$ to $D'$ can exist, from which it follows that there is no transformation of $D$ into $D'$, so $G\notin \mathcal{G}_2^d$.

-The other possibility is that $v\neq w$ and $v\neq w'$.
-This means any suitable divisor should be equivalent to the divisor $D$ with $D(v)=1$, $D(w)=1$, and equivalent to the divisor $D'$ with $D'(v)=1$, $D'(w')=1$.
-Note that any firing set that contains $v$ also contains both $w$ and $w'$ by our constraints.
-Moreover any firing set containing $w$ contains $w'$ by our constraints.
-Since starting in $D$ any valid firing set must contain either $v$ or $w$ (they are the only vertices with chips), it follows that any valid firing set must contain $w'$.
-Again this implies no level set decomposition from $D$ to $D'$ exists, so $D$ and $D'$ cannot be equivalent.
-We conclude no suitable divisor can exist and therefore $G\notin \mathcal{G}_2^d$. \end{proof}
+\begin{proof} Any suitable divisor should be equivalent to the divisor $D$ with $D(v)=1$, $D(w)=1$ (or $D(v) = 2$ is $w=v$), and equivalent to the divisor $D'$ with $D'(v)=1$, $D'(w')=1$.
+This means that these divisors are equivalent to each other.
+Notice that any firing set that contains $v$ also contains both $w$ and $w'$ by our constraints.
+Moreover, any firing set containing $w$ contains $v$ and $w'$ by our constraints.
+Starting with divisor $D$, notice that any valid firing set must contain $v$ or $w$ (they are the only vertices with chips).
+It follows that it also contains $w'$.
+This implies that the number of chips on $w'$ cannot increase, so no level set decomposition from $D$ to $D'$ exists, thus $D$ and $D'$ cannot be equivalent.
+We conclude no suitable divisor exists and therefore $G\notin \mathcal{G}_2^d$. \end{proof}

 \begin{lemma} Let $G\in \mathcal{G}_2^d$ be a graph where none of the rules \ref{rul:de1}, \ref{rul:de2}, \ref{rul:dt1}, \ref{rul:dt2} or \ref{rul:dt3} can be applied.
 Then $G$ contains no vertices of degree 1. \end{lemma} \begin{proof} Assume on the contrary that $G$ does contain a vertex $v$ with degree 1.
 By Lemma \ref{ConflictingLabelsLemma} and the fact that $G\in \mathcal{G}_2^d$ we have that at most one constraint contains $v$.
 If there is no constraint on $v$, we could apply Rule \ref{rul:dt1} to it, therefore there is exactly one constraint on $v$.
 If this constraint is $(v,v)$ we would be able to apply Rule \ref{rul:dt2} to $v$.
 If the constraint is $(v,w)$, where $w$ is another vertex of degree 1, Rule \ref{rul:dt3} could be applied to $v$.
 The only remaining possibility is that the constraint on $v$ is the constraint $(v,w)$ where $w$ is a vertex with degree greater than 1.
 We will use $D$ to denote the divisor with $D(v)=D(w)=1$.
 Since we have the constraint $(v,w)$ and $G\in \mathcal{G}_2^d$, $D$ is a suitable divisor.